nix-community/nix-vscode-extensions/README.md

 };
 ```

-Now, you can access the extensions from `VS Code Marketplace` and `Open VSX Registry`.
-Explore them in `nix repl`:
+Now, you can explore the extensions in `nix repl`:

 ```sh
 $ nix repl